Skip to Content

 FAQ

-What is the income limit for school readiness in Florida?
+What is the income limit for child care assistance in Florida?

-Families are eligible for child care assistance if their household income is less than or equal to 55% of the State Median Income (SMI) at the time of initial application or up to 85% at the time of redetermination.
+Families are eligible for child care assistance if their household income is less than or equal to 55% of the State Median Income (SMI) at the time of initial application.
+Families can remain in the program until their income reaches 85% of the State Median Income (SMI).

 Household Size55% SMI85% SMI